Staff Bike Choice - FuzzyJohn and his Skookum(s)

 Soon after discovering this blast of a bike, life needed a change and I found my way to Fatback Bikes and began to expand our product line.
-We had a great alloy frame and had just released the Corvus, but after riding a fat bike in conditions other than snow, something was missing.
-I realized with a different geometry, there was almost unlimited potential, the idea for the Skookum was born.
+We had a great alloy frame and had just released the Corvus.
+I realized with a little tweaking, there was almost unlimited potential, and the idea for the Skookum was born.
 A fat bike that performed as good as or better than that steel hardtail on the trails.
-As we began looking at the geometry and fork options, we went with the longest travel fork that was available at 120mm and a slight slacker head tube angle, kept it as short as possible, and stuck with clearance for large tires.
+As we began looking at the geometry and fork options, we went with the longest travel fork that was available at 120mm and a slacker head tube angle, kept stays as short as possible, and stuck with clearance for large tires.

 The Skookum was born.
 The first ride I was amazed, the second even better yet, my ride Saturday the best so far(check it out).